hxuhack/compiler_project/Spec/teapl.md

 **One-level Array**

 ```
-let c[10]:int; // declear a variable of integer array.
+let c[10]:int; // declear a variable of integer array; the type field can be ignored.
 let d[10]:int = {0}; // declear a variable of integer array and initialize it with zero.
 ```